r-arvind/r-arvind.github.io/_posts/2020-12-26-4-seo-practices-that-every-frontend-developer-should-follow.md

 Google and other search engines use web crawlers to index and rank your website. <b>Robots.txt</b> is a file which contains guidelines on how these crawlers should index your website.
 You can mention which URLs to crawl and which shouldn't be crawled.

 Although both of these dont affect SEO directly, these are really helpful for web crawlers when they run on your website.
-It is always a good practive to add both of these to your website.
+It is always a good practive to add both the files to your website.

 ## Conclusion